sergio-sastre/AndroidUiTestingUtils/README.md

 2. waitForView: Inflates the layout in the main thread and waits till the inflation happens, returning the inflated view.
 You will need to inflate layouts with the activity context created from the ActivityScenario of this library for the configurations to become effective.

-3. activity.inflate(R.layout_of_your_view): Use it to inflate android Views that need the activity context created from the ActivityScenario of this library for the configurations to become effective.
+3. activity.inflate(R.layout_of_your_view): Use it to inflate android Views with the activity's context configuration.
+In doing so, the configuration becomes effective in the view.
+It also adds the view to the Activity's root.

 ### Reading on screenshot testing
 - [An introduction to snapshot testing on Android in 2021](https://sergiosastre.hashnode.dev/an-introduction-to-snapshot-testing-on-android-in-2021)